 Constituted in 1964, the association created by Professionals of Tourism, gathers the physical or moral persons, intervening in the sector of tourism, to the travel agents and other operators of the sale of trips and stays.

 Since 1972, it has represented the international tourism industry with the objective of facilitating the growth of the inbound tourism business in Australia.
 Their mission is to bring together buyers and sellers in the tourism industry through events.
-Membership fees depend on the category.

 Founded in 1990, this association is the world's largest network of adventure tourism leaders, with over 100 members.
 The connections and creativity of this community come together both virtually and in person, their solution propels your business into a responsible and profitable future.
-Membership fee: $99 USD per year.

 Founded in 2011, it promotes the United States as a premier travel destination, with over 900 partner organizations to invite the world to explore the destinations and experiences available in the United States of America.